Unbiunio/DS-MARKET-TFM/README.md

 Premium Products: With very high prices and lower sales volumes, this group comprises fewer items but still generates €21.5M of the total revenue.

 ## Sprint 3: Predictive Modeling
-We developed a comprehensive visual report to highlight the key insights derived from our data analysis.
+I developed a comprehensive visual report to highlight the key insights derived from our data analysis.
 After evaluating various forecasting models, including ARIMA and skforecast from Sklearn, we selected the most accurate and appropriate approach for the business.
-Using the chosen model, we implemented sales forecasts to support future planning.
+Using the chosen model, I implemented sales forecasts to support future planning.

 ### * Income forecasting